 Refrigerated shipping container can have a normal temperature range from -25 degrees Celsius to 25 degrees Celsius, meaning they can be used for both refrigerated and frozen stock.

-Shipping containers are surprisingly roomy and it is amazing how much can be fitted inside with careful packing.
-As there are a wide variety os sizes, from 6ft to 40ft available, talk to our staid fro our assessment on what might work for you however as a rough gauge a 20ft container is usually enough for your to store and ship the contents of t he average three bedroom Australian home.
+Shipping containers are surprisingly roomy, and it is amazing how much can be fitted inside with careful packing.
+As there are a wide variety of sizes, from 6ft to 40ft available, talk to our staff, and from our assessment on what might work for you however as a rough gauge a 20ft container is usually enough for you to store and ship the contents of the average three-bedroom Australian home.

 Depending on your location, delivery can be made very quickly.
 As we have a large number of depots around the country, some deliveries can be made within 24 hours.

 Yes, as Tradecorp is a manufacturer, we can build a custom container to suit your specific needs.

 Yes, we can – contact us for a quote.

 No, if you alter the colour there will be charged to restore it.
 However, under an operating lease agreement, we can provide a container in the colour of your choice.

 No, you must have level ground, ideally this should be a concreted surface.
 If you do not have a concrete surfaces, wooden sleepers or concrete blocks can be used.

 The ideal solution for a container is to be placed a flat concretes surface.